-If you would prefer something without the streusel topping, try these lemon blueberry muffins.
+If you would prefer something without the streusel topping, try this blueberry muffin recipe.
 They have a delicious lemony glaze and they are truly spectacular!
 After you've tried those recipes, if you're still yearning for more blueberry muffin recipes, these blueberry peach muffins are simply to-die-for during peach season.

 Next time you make these muffins, try them with raspberries instead of blueberries.
 They're scrumptious!